 Jeremy has been a visiting lecturer at University College, Birmingham where he taught business skills.

 He is a partner in Synatus, a nationwide group of some 150 senior level consultants, interim managers, coaches and trainers.

 He is an associate of and facilitator/mentor with Akonia, a London-based training company which offers the GradStart programme of business and soft skills development for undergraduates and for graduate recruits.

 emotional intelligence at work is also a member of the Thames Valley Chambers of Commerce group.

 When not working with businesses, he is a composer, music arranger and editor, with professional performances and a commercial CD to his credit.
 He has written extensively for Fanfare, the prestigious US serious music magazine: archive.
 He is a financial supporter of Crouch End Festival Chorus, NMC Recordings and Toccata Classics records.
-He is also a patron of the London Sinfonietta.
+He is also a patron of the London Sinfonietta and of Kensington Symphony Orchestra.